 A great deal of trouble and debate has recently taken place around monuments to Confederate leaders and soldiers in the United States.
-Both sides have a well explained position.
+Both sides have a well-explained position.
 Supporters of the monuments offer defenses ranging from “Heritage not Hate” down to a frank acceptance, and appreciation, of the avowed white supremacy of the Confederate States of America.
 Opponents of the monuments cite that exact white supremacy and history of oppression as a reason to demolish the statues.

 It has been suggested by prominent figures that the campaign to remove statues because of the sins of history will have no end, with offending images being found everywhere.
 Today it will be Robert E. Lee, tomorrow Washington, the next day we might find reason to hate Lincoln.
 To prevent the descent into revisionist madness, we must stop it before it starts and leave them all standing—so the argument goes.

 However, there is a philosophical way of looking at the current arguments to remove Confederate statues.
-It's one that dates back to Ancient Greece, and suggests that it is not mere revisionism.
+It's one that dates back to Ancient Greece and suggests that it is not mere revisionism.

-In the classic work The Republic, Plato attempts to describe what justice is by means of an extended study of the ideal city and how it relates to a just man.
+In the classic work The Republic, Plato attempts to describe what justice is through an extended study of the ideal city and how it relates to a just man.
 While his conclusion is not what interests us here, there is one segment, on the decline of the ideal state into tyranny, that does.
 Plato did not see utopia as the end of history as we do, but rather as subject to decay and only a momentary thing.
-Since his city state started out as perfect, any change is for the worse, but it is the inevitability of change that is relevant to us.
+Since his city-state started out as perfect, any change is for the worse, but it is the inevitability of change that is relevant to us.
 He has Socrates explain the nature of the changes to a debate partner in this dialogue: